framework-for/cypress/README.md

 You're often left wondering:
 - is something **really** wrong?
-- did I write my test code poorly?
+- did I write my test code properly?
 - or are my tests just **flaky** for no good reason?

 At Cypress, we've built **everything** around solving this fundamental problem.
 We strive to provide you everything so that you can quickly understand **what** and more importantly **why** something failed.